The future of Whakaraupō/Lyttelton Harbour

-The Plan will also address other environmental, cultural and social concerns, including the needs of recreational users and those of the working port.
+The purpose of the plan is to restore the ecological and cultural health of Whakaraupō/Lyttelton Harbour as mahinga kai while also addressing other environmental, cultural and social concerns, including the needs of recreational users and the needs of a working port.

 A stocktake of existing traditional and scientific knowledge about the harbour and its catchment has been completed.
 The outputs of this include:

 - A searchable bibliography of science and traditional knowledge